ksflow/ksflow/README.md

 by injecting themselves into the traffic and providing an alternate developer API.
 For teams **focused on Kafka**, this abstraction may introduce limitations and/or require significant refactoring without providing sufficient additional value.

-Ksflow attempts to address these by providing a lightweight, secure, language-agnostic, kubernetes-native, kafka-native tool focused on the developer.

 ## Documentation
 - [CRDs](./docs/crds.md)
 - [Quick Start](./docs/quick-start.md)